Secure CheckoutPersonal information is secured with SSL technology.

 - Provides information on the most advanced and innovative processes for biomass conversion

 - Covers information on biochemical and thermo-chemical processes and products development on the principles of biorefinery

-- Provides information on integration of processes and technologies for the production of bio-fuels, energy products and biochemicals
+- Includes information on the integration of processes and technologies for the production of biofuels, energy products and biochemicals

 - Demonstrates the application of various processes with proven case studies